 In recent years, the effects of erosion have significantly increased due to land development and the increase in storm water runoff associated with it.
 Land disturbing activity such as those involved in clearing, dredging, grading, excavating, transporting, and filling can result in soil erosion if not properly controlled by the use of Best Management Practices (BMP's).
 A lack of BMP's or improper installation of BMP's can result in costly damage to property.

-During construction, the soil is often exposed to weather for an extended period of time.
+During construction, non-vegetated soil is often exposed to weather for an extended period of time.
 While the soil is exposed without vegetative ground cover, the soil is more susceptible to being transported by wind or water.
 When it rains, the water drops collide with the soil and loosen the soil upon impact.
-As it continues to rain and the soil absorbs the water, the water dissolves the soil and gravity carries the soil / water mixture downstream to the lowest elevation.
+As it continues to rain, the soil absorbs the water, the water dissolves the soil into a liquid, and gravity carries the soil / water mixture downstream to creeks and streams.
 The rate of the flow of water depends on the slope of the land and the type of surface the water is flowing across.
-The soil will erode at a faster rate with a greater rate of flow of water.
+The soil will erode at a faster rate with a greater rate of flow of water i.e. erosion.

-Post construction, land owners may experience erosion in areas of steep slopes, areas lacking vegetative cover and areas that are constantly exposed to storm water.
-Residential and commercial properties typically experience problems with erosion at detention ponds, retention ponds, concentrated storm water pipe outlets, streams, creeks, rivers, and other areas that do not have adequate vegetative cover established.
+Post construction, land owners may experience erosion in areas of steep slopes, areas lacking vegetative cover and areas that are constantly exposed to stormwater.
+Residential and commercial properties typically experience problems with erosion in detention ponds, retention ponds, concentrated storm water pipe outlets, streams, creeks, rivers, and other areas that do not have adequate vegetative cover established.

-Atlanta Engineering Services is well equipped to perform site inspections to determine the cause of the erosion and determine a cost effective solution that will help prevent erosion in the future.
+Atlanta Engineering Services is well equipped to perform site inspections to determine the cause of the erosion and determine a cost effective solution that will help prevent erosion going forward.
 Our engineers stay up to date on the latest innovations in preventing erosion and have been certified by the Georgia Soil and Water Conservation Commission (GSWCC).

 Consulting with a forensic hydrologist to investigate your property damage is your first course of action.